-We use the passive voice when we want to put the emphasis on the person or thing receiving the action or on the action itself.
+We use the passive voice when we want to emphasize the person or thing receiving the action or the action itself.

-Note how in the second example, the passive voice places the emphasis on la gallina (the hen).
+Note how in the second example, the passive voice emphasizes la gallina (the hen).

 In this post, you’re going to learn how we can also form the passive voice with the verb venire.